 The QP two-stage air compressor is a small, standing unit that offers a working pressure of 175 psi, allowing users to connect multiple pneumatic tools for simultaneous use at intermittent duty cycles.
 The QP also provides between three and 15 horsepower, ensuring a healthy working engine through countless hours of operation.
 QP units are equipped with oil filters and intercoolers, all in a small, round, compact design.
 The QP is ideal for various applications that require intermittent airflow.

 The QP could be the perfect compressor at auto shops where cars and vans are serviced each day.
 If you run an auto service and repair shop, a QP will power the tools that make it possible to replace vehicle wheels within seconds.
 The QP will also power the various pneumatic tools that make it easier to perform tasks on various components in a vehicle’s engine sink.

-If you need to remove several components to replace a broken buried part, the QP will power the wrenches needed to take apart the engine within minutes.
+If you need to remove several components to replace a broken or buried part, the QP will power the wrenches required to take apart the engine within minutes.

 The QP is also ideal as a compressed-air source for the tools used for minor touchups on vehicles.
 If you need to sand a paint crack and touch up the paint on a door or hood, the QP will power the pneumatic sander and paint sprayer for as long as it takes to cover such isolated spots.

 Rotary and Reciprocating Air Compressors From Quincy Compressor